-The proposed scope of works does not necessitate the removal of any vegetation to satisfy the recommendations for asset protection zones.
+The proposed scope of works does not necessitate the removal of any significant sections of vegetation to satisfy the recommendations for asset protection zones.
 It is also our opinion that the bushfire protection measures as recommended within this report will have little or no adverse environmental effects.